ceph/ceph/doc/releases/mimic.rst

      # systemctl restart radosgw.target

 #.
-Complete the upgrade by disallowing pre-mimic OSDs and enabling
+Complete the upgrade by disallowing pre-Mimic OSDs and enabling
    all new Mimic-only functionality::

      # ceph osd require-osd-release mimic